TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/About.rst

 Prerequisite
 ============

-This guides assumes you have read the :ref:`Getting Started Tutorial <t3start:start>` and are familiar with the following general :ref:`concepts of TYPO3 CMS<t3start:concepts>`:
+This guides assumes you have read the :doc:`Getting Started Tutorial <t3start:Index>` and are familiar with the following general :ref:`concepts of TYPO3 CMS<t3start:concepts>`:

 * Backend and Frontend
 * General Backend Structure